-I really love this dish.
+I really love this Perfect Strawberry Pretzel Salad.
 I don’t call it a dessert because I eat it right along with my main meal.
 But, I am sure it should be viewed more as a dessert.
 When I first attempted this, I came out with a mess.
 A real mess.
 But after a little practice and a few suggestions, I have been enjoying it ever since.

 Here are a few common problems